marlobello/adguardp/README.md

 - Block adult content only
 - Block adult content and advertisements

 > Please note that blocking advertisements may have an adverse effect on your browsing experience.
 Some websites will refuse you entry because you are using an ad blocker.
-Other sites may fail to work properly when an ad blocker is enbaled.
+Other sites may fail to work properly when an ad blocker is enabled.

 ### Andoid setup